 - Put the new member in touch with the Vice President of Education to be enrolled in Pathways and introduced to their mentor.

 - Identify your successor and help that person become the next Vice President of Membership.

-Our current Vice President of Membership is Alyssa Tan, CC, CL.
-You can email Alyssa at firstname.lastname@example.org.
+Our current Vice President of Membership is Daniel Alvarez, PM1.
+You can email Daniel at firstname.lastname@example.org.